juev/awesome-stars/README.md

 - [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) – A platform for building proxies to bypass network restrictions.
 - [valyala/fastjson](https://github.com/valyala/fastjson) – Fast JSON parser and validator for Go.
 No custom structs, no code generation, no reflection
 - [valyala/quicktemplate](https://github.com/valyala/quicktemplate) – Fast, powerful, yet easy to use template engine for Go.
 Optimized for speed, zero memory allocations in hot paths.
 Up to 20x faster than html/template
+- [varbhat/exatorrent](https://github.com/varbhat/exatorrent) – Easy to Use Torrent Client.
+Can be hosted in Cloud.
+Files can be streamed in Browser/Media Player.
 - [vektra/mockery](https://github.com/vektra/mockery) – A mock code autogenerator for Go
 - [veqryn/slog-context](https://github.com/veqryn/slog-context) – Use golang structured logging (slog) with context.
 Add and retrieve logger to and from context.
 Add attributes to context.
 Automatically read any custom context values, such as OpenTelemetry TraceID.
 - [vulpemventures/nigiri](https://github.com/vulpemventures/nigiri) – 🍣 A delicious docker box for special Bitcoin, Lightning and Liquid cookings